 Also known as pure or virgin coconut oil, this oil is made from fresh coconut meat.
 The oil is extracted by a quick-dry method, or through a wet-mill process.

-This type of coconut oil is the least processed form.
-It has a bigger coconut flavor and offers more nutritional value.
+Unrefined coconut oil is the least processed form.
+It has a bigger coconut flavour and offers more nutritional value.